What is Oil Pulling?

 There are some scientific studies that support the benefits of oil pulling, including those showing its benefit on different types or oral bacteria, on dental caries, on plaque/gingivitis and on oral micro-organisms:

-TD Anand, C Pothiraj, RM Gopinath, et al. Effect of oil-pulling on dental caries causing bacteria.
+TD Anand, C Pothiraj, RM Gopinath, et al. Effect of oil-pulling on dental caries causing bacteria (PDF).
 African Journal of Microbiology Research, Vol 2:3 pp 63-66, MAR 2008.
 (PDF Link)

 S Thaweboon, J Nakaparksin, B Thaweboon.
 Effect of Oil-Pulling on Oral Microorganisms in Biofilm Models.
 Asia Journal of Public Health: 2011 May-Aug.
 (PDF)

 There are conflicting opinions on if it is safe to do oil pulling while pregnant or nursing.
-Since I started using oil pulling while not pregnant, I feel comfortable continuing while pregnant, especially as oral health can decline during pregnancy, but I’d encourage anyone considering oil pulling to research it as well.
+Since I started using oil pulling while not pregnant, I feel comfortable continuing while pregnant, especially as oral health can decline during pregnancy, but I’d encourage anyone considering it to do their own research as well.

-Have you ever used Oil Pulling?
+Have you ever tried Oil Pulling?
 What was your experience?
+Share below!